Fujifilm X-M1 vs Panasonic FZ82

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Fujifilm X-M1 and Panasonic Lumix DC-FZ82 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

 The FZ82 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the X-M1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the X-M1 has been discontinued (but can be found pre-owned on ebay).
 There has not been a direct replacement model for the X-M1 from Fujifilm.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Fujifilm X-M1 Manual (free pdf) or the online Panasonic FZ82 Manual.
+Further information on the features and operation of the X-M1 and FZ82 can be found, respectively, in the Fujifilm X-M1 Manual (free pdf) or the online Panasonic FZ82 Manual.

 So how do things add up?
 Which of the two cameras – the Fujifilm X-M1 or the Panasonic FZ82 – has the upper hand?
 Is one clearly better than the other?
 A synthesis of the relative strong points of each of the models is listed below.